actions-marketplace-validations/airplanedev_airplane-deploy/README.md

 # Airplane deploy

 A GitHub Action that deploys all Airplane tasks in a repo ✈️

 ## Usage

-Create a file called `.github/workflows/airplane.yml` with the following contents and then push that to the `main` branch.
-Every subsequent push to the `main` branch will now deploy all Airplane tasks in the repo.
+Create a file named `.github/workflows/airplane.yml` with the following content and then push it to the `main` branch.
+Every subsequent push to `main` will deploy all Airplane tasks nested under `task-directory`.
+Tasks that are not changed will not be deployed.

 ```yaml
 name: airplane